-NURS 565 Clinical Prevention for Diverse Populations

-The focus of this course is on the development of health promotion and disease prevention programs for diverse groups and populations.
+Clinical Prevention for Diverse Populations NURS 565 credit(s): 3 The focus of this course is on the development of health promotion and disease prevention programs for diverse groups and populations.
 Selected concepts of epidemiology, broad determinants of health, population health, clinical prevention and cultural competence will be examined as they relate to the design and delivery of equitable clinical prevention and health promotion interventions and/or services to individuals, families, communities and aggregates/clinical populations.